portable-content/portable-content-php/implementation/task-5-input-validation.md

 ### Validation:
 - [ ] All files are committed
-- [ ] Commit message describes the validation system
+- [ ] Commit message describes the adapter-based system
 - [ ] Changes are pushed to GitHub
 - [ ] Validation layer is complete